worthyag/SixLove/reports/finalReport.md

     - Users can follow and unfollow other users here.
 - Home page
     - This is where users can view their stats, such as (but not limited to):
-        - Visualising the number of tennis sessions per month or comparing number forehand lessons to backhand lesson.
+        - Visualising the number of tennis sessions per month or comparing the number forehand lessons to backhand lesson.
     - Users are able to filter stats based on a variety of things.
 - Landing page
     - This is the page a user is directed to when they are not yet logged in, the page displays some of the benefits of SixLove to the user.
 - Tennis page
   - Displays the users tennis schedule, and whether or not they have a tennis session scheduled for today or not.
   - Tennis sessions are displayed as a card, with notes and a date.
   - Users can add, edit, view, and delete tennis sessions here.
+  - There are also links to view their stats and calendar here.
 - Calendar page
   - Displays a calendar that allows users to add tennis sessions to their schedule.
   - Users can click on a day to add, edit, view, and delete a tennis session.